rebelsky/csc151/outlines/summaries/design.md

-We consider some basic design principles that will inform your projects.
+We introduce the course project and consider some basic design principles that will inform your projects.